St. Mary's Church (Norwich, Connecticut)

-St. Mary Church is one of three constituent Roman Catholic parish churches in Norwich, CT, USA.
-Along with St. Joseph Church and Saints Peter and Paul Church, the three parishes represent the Joint Norwich Catholic Cluster.
+St. Mary Church is one of two constituent Roman Catholic parish churches in Norwich, CT, USA.
+Along with Saints Peter and Paul Church, the two parishes represent the Joint Norwich Catholic Cluster.
 Fr.
-Michael Gill, Fr.
-Robert Washabaugh, and Fr.
-Thomasz Albrecht administer each parish, along with associate deacons and staff.
+Robert Washabaugh administer each parish, along with associate deacons and staff.

 History of St. Mary's Church

 St. Mary's Church is the oldest Catholic church in eastern Connecticut.
 Originally built in 1845 to support the religious needs of immigrant Irish workers, St. Mary's Church grew and accepted new demographics of Catholics.
 The small Polish community eventually left St. Mary's to establish their own church, and St. Mary's now serves the spiritual needs of all area Catholics, including those from Puerto Rico, Haiti, Portugal, and other Latin American countries.
 The seven sacraments aren celebrated in English, Spanish, Haitian Creole, and Portuguese.

 The 90-year old St. Anthony Chapel inside the church is a popular among new and current Portuguese Catholics arriving from Cape Verde.
 The St. Anthony Chapel bears the Portuguese inscription "A Chapel to St. Anthony, Baptized 4th day of July 1926" over its entrance.
 While it fell into disrepair from 1926 to 1976, in 1977 the chapel was restored with the blessing of the Bishop of Norwich, the Most Rev. Daniel P. Reilly, and Rev. Thomas Bride.
 A Capela do Santo Antonio, Inc., a non-profit, 501 c(3) exempt organization, was established to collect grants and donations.
 In 2003, the chapel was listed on the State Register of Historic Places by the Connecticut Historical Commission.